-In this transaction, the transfer of the loans on the mortgaged collateral and current drawdowns of a revolving mortgage credit line from Caixabank to the Issuer is done directly in the public deed on the date of the Issuer's incorporation.
+In this transaction, the transfer of the loans on the mortgaged collateral and current drawdowns of secured lines of credit of a revolving mortgage credit line from CaixaBank to the Issuer is done directly in the public deed on the date of the Issuer's incorporation.
 The transfer of the assets from the mortgage credit rights is also transferred on the incorporation date through the issuance of mortgage transfer certificates and their subscription by the Issuer.